decretist/Dissertation/Chapter0/chapter0.md

 positions staked out by Pennington and Winroth.

 Pennington and his students Melodie Harris Eichbauer and Atria A.
-Larson argued that the Sankt Gallen 673 (Sg) manuscript represented, at however many removes, an earlier version of the *Decretum* than Winroth's first recension; that a single author, Gratian, compiled and wrote both the first and second recensions of the *Decretum*;
-and for an early date, in the 1130s, for the first recension.
-Winroth and his student John Wei argued that Sg was a relatively uninteresting abbreviation of a first recension manuscript with some second recension interpolations; that two different authors, Gratian 1 and Gratian 2, compiled and wrote the first and second recensions; and for a late date, around 1140, for the first recension.[^4]
+Larson argued that the *Decretum* was the result of a long process of continuous revision.
+They therefore saw the first recension as one of potentially a number of intermediate stages in the composition of Gratian's text, and argued that it entered circulation at an early date, in the 1130s.
+Pennington in particular argued strongly that a single author, Gratian, compiled and wrote both the first and second recensions of the *Decretum*.
+Winroth and his student John Wei, on the other hand, argued that the first and second recensions represented discrete and discontinuous stages in the composition process of the *Decretum*, and that the two recensions were compiled and written by two different authors, Gratian 1 and Gratian 2.
+Winroth has insisted on a late date, around 1140, for the first recension.
+Much of the debate over whether the *Decretum* was the result of a continuous or discontinuous process of composition focused on the Sankt Gallen 673 (Sg) manuscript.
+Sg was shorter than the first recension (around 1,000 canons as opposed to 1,860), and Pennington and some of his students argued that it represented, at some unknown number of removes, an earlier version of the *Decretum* than Winroth’s first recension.
+Winroth and Wei, on the other hand, argued that Sg was a relatively uninteresting abbreviation of a first recension manuscript with some second recension interpolations.[^4]

 In a January 2011 advising conversation, Jennifer Davis, director of graduate studies for MBS at the time, suggested that, given my